Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Results

-Fig.~\ref{fig:temperature} (b) displays the magnetic volume fraction $V_{\rm m}$, as a function of temperature, extracted from the $\mu$SR data.
+Fig.~\ref{fig:temperature} (b) displays $V_{\rm m}$ as a function of temperature, extracted from the $\mu$SR data.
 The fast relaxation associated with magnetic order vanishes at 40(1)~K, consistent with $T_{\rm N}= 39(1)$~K found with neutrons.
-Panel (c) shows that the relaxation rate $\sigma_\text{SC}$ of the SC regions takes a constant value of 0.47 $\mu$s$^{-1}$ at higher temperatures.
-On cooling below 32~K, $\sigma_\text{SC}$ increases, to reach a value of 0.95(5) $\mu$s$^{-1}$ at 2~K. In panel (d) the rotation frequency of the muons in the SC regions is seen to be constant at high temperature, with a value that corresponds to the external magnetic field.
-The small negative shift of $\omega_\text{SC}$ below 38~K together with the increase of $\sigma_\text{SC}$ appearing below $T_{\rm c}$ is typical for SC and can be understood in terms of a broadening of the field distribution due to the formation of a flux line lattice within the SC state \cite{Blundell1999}.
-We thus ascribe this non-magnetic component at low temperatures to muons stopping in SC regions of the sample.
+Panel (c) shows that the relaxation rate $\sigma_\text{SC}$ of the non-magnetic regions takes a constant value of 0.47 $\mu$s$^{-1}$ at higher temperatures.
+On cooling below 32~K, $\sigma_\text{SC}$ increases, to reach a value of 0.95(5) $\mu$s$^{-1}$ at 2~K. In panel (d) the rotation frequency of the muons in the non-magnetic regions is seen to be constant at high temperature, with a value that corresponds to the external magnetic field.
+The small negative shift of $\omega_\text{SC}$ below 38~K together with the increase of $\sigma_\text{SC}$ appearing below $T_{\rm c}$ is typical for SC and can be understood in terms of a broadening of the field distribution due to the formation of a flux line lattice within the SC state that forms below $T_{\rm c}$ \cite{Blundell1999}.
+We thus ascribe this non-magnetic component at low temperatures to muons stopping in SC regions of the sample, as done in Refs.~\onlinecite{Mohottala2006, Udby2013}.
 There is no evidence of a third component that is simultaneously non-SC and non-magnetic.